 Alcohol addiction is a debilitating and menacing habit.
-It’s like a disease which has far-reaching negative impacts on the human body, mind and the society in general.
-Our blog post today will explore the causes & symptoms of alcoholism and its effects on the human body.
+It’s like a disease that has far-reaching negative impacts on the human body, mind, and society in general.
+Our blog post today will explore the causes and symptoms of alcoholism and its effects on the human body.

 Symptoms of Alcoholism

 The general public does not consider alcohol as a drug, but it is one.
 Why do we say so?
 Because it is highly addictive.
 People tend to consume it despite being fully aware of the issues that alcohol causes.
 Some of the symptoms of alcoholism are: